cardputer-dev/cardputer-site/docs/get-started.md

 #### MicroPython

 The stock [MicroPython][micropython] firmware for the ESP32-S3 works great out of the box, if you know what you are doing just flash this and have at it.
-Otherwise we recommend installing [Thonny][thonny], following a tutorial or two and then getting stuck into some of these [examples][micropython-examples].
+Otherwise we recommend installing [Thonny][thonny] as your main IDE and getting started with some of the examples below.

+- A collection of [examples][micropython-examples] specifically for the Cardputer.
+- [tinyknight][] - A simple game for the cardputer written in MicroPython
+- [st7789py][] - A micropython library for drawing to the Cardputer's screen - docs [here](https://russhughes.github.io/st7789py_mpy/)

 ### Low Level Development